Mississippi blues promoter and raconteur Bill Luckett dies

 Luckett ran for Mississippi governor in 2011, pledging to improve roads, health care and technology services in the mostly rural state that has long been one of the poorest in the U.S. He lost in the Democratic primary to Johnny DuPree, then the mayor of Hattiesburg.
 DuPree became the first Black candidate to win a major party's nomination for governor of Mississippi, and in a state where Republicans hold most statewide offices, lost in the general election to Republican Phil Bryant.

 In 2013, Luckett was elected mayor of his hometown of Clarksdale, which then had a population of about 17,700.
-Clarksdale is in the impoverished Mississippi Delta, and the city's population had declined to about 15,700.
+Clarksdale is in the impoverished Mississippi Delta, and the city's population has now declined to about 15,700.
 Luckett served one four-year term as mayor.

 Luckett and Freeman, who lives near the Delta town of Charleston, also ran an upscale restaurant called Madidi, in Clarksdale for several years.